apache/mynewt-site/docs/os/tutorials/repo/create_repo.md

 It contains the following:

 * **repo.name** The external name that is used to include the library in your `project.yml` file.
-This is the name you in include in the `project.repositories` variable when adding this repository to your project.
+This is the name you include in the `project.repositories` variable when adding this repository to your project.
 * **repo.versions** A description of what versions to give the user depending on the settings in their `project.yml` file.
 See below for a thorough description